biocatiit/website/content/pages/about_beamline.rst

 Industrial Control System (EPICS) <http://www.aps.anl.gov/epics>`_ which is a distributed system using VME-based electronics with crate controllers running the proprietary real-time UNIX-like operating system VxWorks (Wind River Systems).
-User interface software communicates with the VME crates over Ethernet via the EPICS Channel Access (CA) protocol.
-The hardware is interfaced by reading and writing the fields in the EPICS databases using CA calls from a wide variety of programming languages.
-The beamline Graphical User Interface (GUI) is implemented using Tcl/Tk and Java menus as well as using the EPICS graphical control displays (MEDM).
+Some equipment is run using The portable beamline control software package MX (Lavender, 2000).
+User interface software communicates over Ethernet via the EPICS Channel Access (CA) protocol or via MX servers.
+Beamline controls for EPICS are implemented using Tcl/Tk and Java menus as using the EPICS graphical control displays (MEDM).
+Other controls for MX and EPICS are written in python.
 These controls are all portable between different operating systems.
-The portable beamline control software package MX (Lavender, 2000) is also supported.
+Almost all user-facing controls are python GUIs.

 The beamline motors and data acquisition systems are controlled by four VME crates with Motorola MVME162FX controllers.
 The beamline motors were chosen